PeamoNetwork/website/docs/en_US/install/3ds.md

 ## Using Nimbus

 Depending on how you installed Nimbus, launch it either through the Homebrew Launcher or the 3DS HOME Menu.
-Select either `Pretendo` or `Nintendo` to swap between services.
+Select either `Peamo` or `Nintendo` to swap between services.

 Your selection persists between reboots.